BEST New Zealand Cruise Deals (2024 + 2025): Cheap & Discount Cruises to New Zealand - Cruise Critic

 Port: Sydney • Paihia • Auckland • Tauranga • Napier • Picton • Akaroa • Dunedin • Milford Sound • +2 more

-Port: Sydney • Tauranga • Auckland • Paihia • Tahiti • Moorea • Honolulu • Los Angeles
+Port: Auckland • Tauranga • Gisborne • Dunedin • Dusky Sound • Doubtful Sound • Milford Sound • +5 more

 Up to 20% Savings to Explore North America in 2023